Skip to main content

 When you set proxy_server="self":

-- Smooth establishes a secure tunnel between the remote browser and your machine
+1. Smooth establishes a peer-to-peer tunnel between the remote browser and your machine

 Pro Tip: Using your own IP is the most effective way to avoid captchas.
 Websites see the same IP they would see if you were browsing manually.